ezra-casas/ezra-casas/README.md

 <p>I'm a Latino from Mexico and have had a passion for since the moment I saw Spider-man Into the Spiderverse.
 While prior to that, I was in love with</b> The Matrix, Mr. Robot.
 And those movies and series gave me the push to towards to learn how to code.</p>
 - I'm interested in developing **VR hardware (Gloves, headset, etc)**

-- 🌱 I’m currently learning **JavaScript, React.js, Swift, Python, Ruby**
+- 🌱 I’m currently learning **JavaScript, React.js, Swift, Python, Ruby, Vue**

 - 💬 Ask me about **JavaScript & React.js**